Best off-grid solar systems

 Managed lithium batteries

-Managed lithium battery systems contain a BMS (battery management system) and require a dedicated communication link to the inverter.
+Managed lithium battery systems contain a BMS (Battery Management System) and require a dedicated communication link to the inverter.
 If the inverter isn’t compatible with the battery, they cannot function together and will not work.
-While generally very reliable, one potential issue with this type of system is that if communication is lost or suffers interference, the inverter or battery will shut down to ensure the battery is not overcharged or discharged.
+While generally very reliable, one potential issue with this type of system is that if communication is lost or suffers interference, the inverter or battery may shut down to prevent overcharging or discharge of the battery.
 However, managed batteries offer the advantage of individual module-level monitoring, which is useful if one or more of the modules are underperforming or faulty.
 They also provide very precise battery level data and accurate SOC at all times.

 Self-managed lithium batteries